CCP / XCP on CAN Explained - A Simple Intro [2025]

 #1 CRM-DTO: Command Response Message

 The CRM-DTO is sent by the ECU in response to a CRO from the master.
-Here, the CAN ID reflects the CAN ID used by the ECU (e.g. 0x702).
+The ID reflects the CAN ID used by the ECU (e.g. 0x702).

 The data payload for the CRM can be broken down as follows:

-• The structure of the remaining 5 bytes depend on the original request made in the CRO
+- The remaining 5 bytes depend on the CRO request

 Below is the previous connection example trace, including a positive response CRM.